The Risks of Open Banking Fraud and How to Prevent Them

 From mortgages to loans and even overdrafts, there is no shortage of new apps that take advantage of open banking APIs to offer tailored products to customers.

 Sadly, open banking risk may sometimes overshadow its benefits.
-The technology may also put organisations at risk.
+The technology may also put organizations at risk.
 This is due to several factors.

 Larger Ecosystem = More Risk